MarcoGorelli/polars-upgrade/README.md

 Run
 ```
-polars-upgrade my_project --target-version=0.19.19  # replace with your version
+polars-upgrade my_project --target-version=0.19.19
 ```
 from the command line.
+Replace `0.19.19` and `my_project` with your Polars version, and the name of your directory.

 ## Supported rewrites